 - 1. Your real servers won't be able to access the Internet through the new default gateway (except when replying to requests made through the external VIP) - 2.
-External (non-load balanced) services such as FTP or SMTP will not be accessible because you haven't exposed any public IP addresses.
+Non-load balanced services on the real servers (e.g. RDP for management access to Windows servers) will not be accessible since these have not been exposed via the load balancer